yasserfarouk/negmas/docs/overview.rst

 negotiations, a subclass of ``Controller`` needs to implement these actions without calling the base class’s implementation.

-A special kind of negotiator called ``PassThroughNegotiator`` is designed to work with controllers that take full responsibility of the negotiation.
+A special kind of negotiator called ``ControlledNegotiator`` is designed to work with controllers that take full responsibility of the negotiation.
 These negotiators act just as a relay station passing all requests from the mechanism object to the controller and all responses back.